Avi-Rathod/helmproj/templates/sas-bases/examples/postgres/README.md

 By default, the SAS Viya platform uses a database named "SharedServices" in each PostgreSQL server.

-To set a custom database name, uncomment the surrounding block and replace the `{{ DB-NAME }}` variable in your copied `dataserver-transformer.yaml` file(s) with the custom database name.
+To set a custom database name, uncomment the surrounding block and replace the `{{ .VALUES.DB_NAME }}` variable in your copied `dataserver-transformer.yaml` file(s) with the custom database name.

 #### Security Considerations